 Among all of Capcom’s remakes, Resident Evil 2 sold the best.
 And why shouldn’t it?
 It’s an excellent retelling of the Raccoon City Police Department saga.
 Its fantastic rendering of rookie cop Leon S. Kennedy and badass Claire Redfield made fans love the series all over again.
 It also made the game much more palatable to new fans and had a widespread mainstream appeal.
 Apart from remaking the old game, the remake also introduced new areas, weapons, and puzzles.
 This made the game fresh again even for old fans.

 Many long-time fans got turned off by Resident Evil 5 and Resident Evil 6 because of their action-oriented gameplay.
 Resident Evil 6 was abhorred by fans because of its overreaching attempt to appeal to the mainstream.
 While this strategy worked to get more people to buy the game, the gameplay alienated the fans of the series.
 Hence, Capcom decided to take the series back to its horror roots in Resident Evil 7: Biohazard.
 Still, Capcom dared to change things up, releasing the first game in the series to be played in the first-person perspective.
 This added to the horror of the game, which really endeared it to the fans.
 If anything, Resident Evil 7 won back the trust of fans.
-Its success led to the development of Resident Evil Village, a direct sequel, which releases on May 7, 2021.
+It has most recently broken the 10 million copies sold barrier, a first for the franchise without consider remakes, remasters, and re-releases, making it the most successful Resident Evil title in the franchise pound for pound.

 #3 Resident Evil 4: 10.8M sold, grossing $378M